From Environmental Targets to Everyday Action

 - Previously applied biochar remains stable

-- The carbon stock quietly grows
+- Soil organic carbon stock grows over time

-Everyone Doing Their Bit — Together
+Everyone Doing Their Bit, Together

 Environmental targets will not be met by one solution, one sector or one technology.